MaRS Library Housing First Social Impact Bond Feasibility Study

 This feasibility study suggests that a Social Impact Bond (SIB) could be used to fund a Housing First (HF) intervention that aims to improve the lives of homeless individuals with mental illness.

 Funding broader implementation of Housing First using a SIB would share the implementation risk associated with replication, scaling and modification from governments with investors, and would establish a rigorous performance measurement framework focused on outcomes.
 A SIB could also be structured to target outcomes that are associated with cost savings.

 Housing First Social Impact Bond Feasibility Study

-- Case Studies in Social Innovation: Better The World.
+- Case Studies in Social Innovation: JUMP Math.